-- 1.8.f.
-The patient population available to the program must include a wide variety of clinical problems necessary for the development of broad-based clinical expertise in clinical care, the development of judgment required for a specialist across medical and surgical critical care medicine, and the opportunity to coordinate care across specialties, including adult patients representing a wide variety of clinical problems, to include both medical and surgical conditions.
-(Core) - 1.8.g.
-There should be an average daily census of at least five patients per fellow during assignments to critical care units.
-(Detail) - 1.9.
+- 1.8.d.
+The number and variety of patients available to the program, in both inpatient and outpatient settings, must be sufficient to allow fellows to develop an understanding of the wide variety of inborn errors of metabolism.
+(Core) - 1.9.
 The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; (Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)